ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 contradict each other which may lead the server to enforce wrong permissions.
 If one of the access tokens expires earlier than others, the resulting permissions may offer insufficient protection.
-Developers SHOULD avoid using multiple access tokens for a client.
+Developers SHOULD avoid using multiple access tokens for a client (see also section 5.10.1 of {{I-D.ietf-ace-oauth-authz}}).

 Even when a single access token per client is used, an attacker could compromise the dynamic update mechanism for existing DTLS connections